lurkny/LinearAlg/README.md

 64 bit program: the active solution platform must be set to x64, instead of win32.

 The MSVC project was tested on Windows 10 (64 bit) with Visual Studio C++ 2019.
-Adaptations may need to be made for 32 bit systems, later versions of Windows and/or the compiler.
+Adaptations may be required for 32 bit systems, later versions of Windows and/or the compiler.
 For example, options such as ARMA_BLAS_LONG and ARMA_BLAS_UNDERSCORE, defined in "armadillo_bits/config.hpp", may need to be either enabled or disabled.

 The folder "examples/lib_win64" contains a copy of lib and dll files